-Strategy 1: Create A Foundation for Digital Equity
+Strategy 1: Create the Basic Building Blocks to Advance Digital Equity

 Maine must invest in the core capacity, tools, and resources to help advance digital equity across our state.
-These investments must include sustaining digital equity staffing at MCA and adjusting funding programs to ensure that digital equity is used as a lens when making program decisions and prioritizing investments.
+These investments must include sustaining digital equity staffing at MCA and adjusting funding programs to ensure digital equity is used as a lens when making program decisions and prioritizing investments.
 The digital equity asset inventory, digital equity-focused events and education, coalition building, and tracking progress and impact are all important to ensure we sustain and grow this work over time.
+Another foundational element-establishing a Digital Equity Committee of the MCA Board to guide our efforts-has already been done.

 - MCA is working now to apply a digital equity lens to infrastructure projects and other programs to prioritize investment where it makes the biggest impact.
-Adding various priority data layers to the Broadband Mapping Platform is one result of our combined BEAD and Digital Equity planning process. - As part of our digital equity planning process, MCA hired the State's first Digital Equity Manager who will work directly with partners and help lead the implementation of digital equity programs outlined in this plan. - The Digital Equity Asset Inventory will be an online resource to provide information about digital inclusion programs and resources for members of the public, digital navigators, and organizational partners. - MCA will continue to act as a coalition convenor, providing structure to bring together the Digital
+Adding various priority data layers to the Broadband Mapping Platform is one result of our combined BEAD and Digital Equity planning process. - As part of our digital equity planning process, MCA hired the State's first Digital Equity Manager who will work directly with partners and help lead the implementation of digital equity programs outlined in this plan. - The Digital Equity Asset Inventory will be an online resource to provide information about digital inclusion programs and resources for members of the public, digital navigators, and organizational partners.
+The resource will be augmented by a communications campaign and public service announcements to ensure Maine people can find the many existing digital inclusion resources.

-Equity Taskforce, Regional and Tribal partners, the Interagency Broadband Working Group and others.
+- MCA will continue in the immediate term to act as a coalition convenor, providing structure to bring together the Digital Equity Taskforce, Regional and Tribal partners, the Interagency Broadband Working Group and others.
 This convening role is important to help facilitate shared learning and best practices and keep partners working in collaboration with one another.

-- Digital equity-focused events such as an annual Digital Equity Workshop will be important gatherings to drive collaboration, support shared learning, monitor progress, and communicate impact.
+Longer term, MCA envisions serving as backbone support to a core group of leaders or steering committee members, providing administration, communication, and facilitation to help them achieve their goals. - Digital equity-focused events such as an annual Digital Equity Workshop will be important gatherings to drive collaboration, support shared learning, monitor progress, and communicate impact.
 MCA will organize events regularly as needed and sponsor and participate in events hosted by other partners. - Ongoing measurement and progress monitoring toward our digital equity goals by MCA will be a critical building block to ensure all partners remain aligned and program adjustments are made throughout the implementation process.